Lewenhart518/meow-colorscripts/README.md

 - meow-colorscripts-setup # Starts the setup process
 - meow-colorscripts-names # Displays the list of available art names
 - meow-colorscripts-show [style] [size/type] [name] # Displays specific art based on parameters
+- meow-colorscripts-uninstall #This command removes meow-colorscripts if you don't want it anymore.

 ## How use the commands
 1. **meow-colorscripts**